Chicago police union wants a federal investigation into Smollett case

 The person responds: "Omg this would be a huge victory."

-The text message exchange went back and forth with Foxx and the family friend until Feb.
-13 and these messages are why Foxx recused herself from the investigation, Cook County State Attorney's Office spokeswoman Tandra Simonton said earlier this month.
+Foxx and the family friend exchanged text messages until February 13, Cook County State Attorney's Office spokeswoman Tandra Simonton said earlier this month.

-CNN reached out to Foxx on Tuesday but didn't get a response.
+Foxx told WLS that when she spoke to Smollett's family members, he was still thought to be the victim of a possible hate crime, and it is not unusual for her speak to the families of victims.
+She thought there was a lot of misinformation in the media, and that if the FBI were to handle the case that would cut down on the number of leaks in the case.

-Efforts to get a comment from the Department of Justice on Tuesday night were also unsuccessful.
+Efforts to get a comment from the Department of Justice were unsuccessful.

 Related Content